geraldmc/Sandbox-for-Bioinformatics/README.md

 ## Sandbox for Bioinformatics

-The `Sandbox for Bioinformatics` is a safe place to play with the bioinformatic [Tower of Babel](https://www.iqt.org/library/the-tower-of-bioinformatics-babel).
+A safe place to play with bioinformatic [Towers of Babel](https://www.iqt.org/library/the-tower-of-bioinformatics-babel).

 ### Description

-A `sandbox` for `pre`-building apps with bioinformatics APIS and data sources.
+A `sandbox` for building apps with different APIs and data sources.

 ### Getting Started